All uses

 Are exercises to stop snoring better than strips or sprays?

 They do a different job.
 Strips and sprays aim for short-term relief, while exercises aim to improve the muscle tone that contributes to snoring.
-Many people prefer exercises because they target the underlying pattern instead of a single night.
+Many people prefer exercises because they target the underlying pattern instead of offering a single-night workaround.

 When should I see a doctor instead of relying on exercises alone?